Fresh

 Of red, worn, metal ornaments carefully placed on a Christmas tree.

-The scent of raindrops in a summer rain shower, when they first hit hot, dry, concrete.
+The scent of raindrops sizzling as they first hit hot summer concrete.

 At the top of your mouth like coal dust.